stevesscb/front-end-tech-test/README.md

 - We will be checking to see how the site responds in-between breakpoints, so while you should focus on hitting the mocks as designed, it should also look good at other viewport sizes.
 - While we will be checking how close you can match the design, *we also expect the navigation dropdowns to work on all breakpoints.*
 - Code should be written as if you would need to maintain it for years to come.
 - **Turnaround Time:** It is understood that you want to put your best foot forward, but we also understand that you have other responsibilities.
-Our intention with this tech test is that you should be able to deliver a site you are happy with by spending no more than a couple of hours per night over a couple of nights.
+Our intention with this tech test is that you should be able to deliver a site you are happy with by spending no more than a few hours and that you would send it back for our review in a few days.

 ## What Comes Next: